AIM (Alliance for Interfaith Ministries)

 Clients are referred by CARES.
 After completing an intake and assessment which verifies the emergency, clients come to AIM.
 Trained volunteers work with the clients to assure the best solution for their crisis.
 Clients are given a voucher which they take to the service provider.
 The money is paid directly to the service provider upon receipt of a signed copy of the voucher.
 No money is given directly to clients.

 All AIM contributions are used in this community.
-To contact Charlotte Wilcox, our representative to the board of AIM, please click here.
+To contact Charlotte Wilcox, our board member for AIM, please click here.

 For more information on AIM, click here.